CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Related Work

 \section{Related Work}

-\myparagraph{Traditional Fully Supervised Action Recognition.} The seminal work of Simonyan and Zisserman \cite{simonyan2014two} introduced the now standard two-stream deep learning framework, which combines spatial and temporal information.
+\myparagraph{Fully Supervised Action Recognition.} This is the most widely studied setting in action recognition, where there is a large amount of samples at training time and the label spaces are the same at training and testing time.
+A thorough survey is beyond our scope, but as we make use of these in the backbone of our model, we mention some of the most widely used work.
+The seminal work of Simonyan and Zisserman \cite{simonyan2014two} introduced the now standard two-stream deep learning framework, which combines spatial and temporal information.
 Spatio-temporal CNNs~\cite{tran2015learning,qiu2017learning,i3d} are also widely used as backbones for many applications, including this work.
 More recently, research has incorporated attention~\cite{wang2018non,girdhar2017attentional} and leveraged the multi-modal nature of videos \cite{alwassel2019self}.
-Ji et al.~\cite{ji2019context}, proposed the use of knowledge maps for coarse-to-fine action recognition.
+In this work, we use the widely used I3D~\cite{i3d}. \\

-\myparagraph{Zero-shot Learning.}
+\myparagraph{Zero-Shot Learning.}

 Early approaches followed the idea of learning semantic classifiers for seen classes and then classifying the visual patterns by predicting semantic descriptions and comparing them with descriptions of unseen classes.
 In this space, Lampert et al.~\cite{lampert2009learning} propose attribute prediction, using the posterior of each semantic description.
 The SJE model~\cite{SJE} uses multiple compatibility functions to construct a joint embedding space.
 ESZSL~\cite{romera2015embarrassingly} uses a Frobenius norm regularizer to learn an embedding space.
-In videos, there are additional challenges: action labels need more complex representations than objects and hence give rise to more complex manual annotations.
+Repurposing these methods for action classification is not trivial.
+In videos, there are additional challenges: action labels need more complex representations than objects and hence give rise to more complex manual annotations. \\